Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Introduction

 \section{Introduction}

 Self-supervised learning (SSL) aims at learning representations from unlabeled data that can transfer effectively to various downstream tasks.
-Inspired by the success of SSL in language~\cite{devlin2018bert} and image representation learning ~\cite{he2020momentum,he2022masked}, SSLs for 3D point cloud understanding have recently gained considerable interest~\cite{wang2021occo,yu2022point,pang2022masked}.
-For instance, Point-MAE~\cite{pang2022masked} introduces the masked autoencoding scheme into point cloud representation learning, showing substantial improvements in various 3D shape understanding tasks (\eg, shape classification and segmentation).
+Inspired by the success of SSL in language~\cite{devlin2018bert} and 2D images~\cite{he2020momentum,he2022masked}, SSL for 3D point cloud understanding has gained considerable interest~\cite{wang2021occo,yu2022point,pang2022masked}.
+Recently, Point-MAE~\cite{pang2022masked} and its follow-ups~\cite{zhang2022point,zhang2024pcp,wu2023maskedscenecontrastscalable,wu2025sonata} exploit the masked autoencoding scheme~\cite{he2022masked} for 3D point cloud representation learning, showing substantial improvements in various 3D shape understanding tasks (\eg, shape classification, part segmentation, and scene instance segmentation).

-However, unlike language and image data, which are abundantly available, 3D assets are less accessible due to the expertise required for creating 3D shapes using specialized software (\eg, Blender) or professional 3D scanning equipment.
-This scarcity of 3D shapes limits the scalability of existing representation learning methods.
-While recent efforts aim to expand 3D object datasets~\cite{deitke2023objaverse,deitke2024objaverse}, challenges unique to 3D data collection --- such as copyright issues and format diversity --- remain unresolved.
+However, unlike language and image data, which are abundantly available on the Internet, 3D assets are less accessible, as their creation often requires domain expertise and specialized tools such as 3D modeling software (\eg, Blender) or scanning equipment (\eg LiDAR sensors).
+This scarcity of 3D shapes, often referred to as the 3D data desert~\cite{dong2023autoencoderscrossmodalteacherspretrained}, has significantly hindered the scalability of representation learning methods.
+Recent efforts have expanded point cloud datasets at both the object level~\cite{deitke2023objaverse,deitke2024objaverse} and the scene level~\cite{baruch2021arkitscenes,fu20213d,yeshwanth2023scannet++}, but often rely on substantial human effort.
+Nevertheless, challenges unique to 3D data collection—such as copyright concerns, diverse file formats, and limited scalability—remain largely unresolved.

+A common belief in 3D representation learning is that strong representations require semantically meaningful 3D shapes---objects such as chairs, airplanes, or indoor scenes---which are inherently costly to curate and difficult to scale.
+In this work, we challenge this assumption by asking a central question: \textbf{\emph{Do we really need semantically meaningful 3D shapes to learn strong 3D representations?}}